 The Australian Standards only require that proprietary systems meet the testing outlined in AS/NZS 1891.2 and unfortunately some systems do not meet this standard.

 4/ Can the company provide references from satisfied customers regarding the quality and suitability of their installations?

 Word of mouth is often the best guarantee.
-At the end of the day we are often totally reliant on the trained professional that installs the system to ensure it meets all industry standards and requirements including being a user friendly system.
-Don’t be afraid to ask the hard questions to ensure you will be fully protected in event of non-compliant work or worst case scenario an incident involving falls from height.
+At the end of the day we are often totally reliant on the trained professional that installs the system.
+How can you ensure it meets all industry standards and requirements as well as being a user friendly system.
+Don’t be afraid to ask the hard questions.
+This will ensure you will be fully protected in event of non-compliant work of a fall from height.